openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 systems that use the certificates are purposely vague in error messages as not to reveal too much information to attackers.

+The payoff for using CAs is having the ability to create chains of trust.
+Chains of trust allow distributed systems to scale without having to reconfigure each node every time the system grows or shrinks.
+With a little more upfront cost and bookkeeping to run a CA the system will greatly decrease the amount of configuration required on each device.

 #### Further Concerns

-Once configured, there are still other concerns need to be taken into
+Once configured, there are still other concerns need to be taken into account.
+Consider the following list of events that may happen to a CA and it's certificates:
-account:

-- What happens when systems are removed/added?
 - What happens when a certificate expires?
 - How does a system know not to trust a certificate anymore?
 - What happens when private keys need to regenerate?

 CAs do not automatically handle the propagation of these types of events.
-CAs are files on a storage device.
+CAs are files on a storage device or HSM.
 Issuing or revoking certificates does not generate any kind of event without additional software.
 There is also the issue of certificates expiring.
-That "-days 360" puts a lifetime on each certificate.
+That "-days 360", used in the example above, puts a lifetime on each certificate.
 The lifetime can be extended far into the future, but this is a bad practice.
-Limiting the life span of a certificate can be used to reduce attack windows and force the adoption of stronger encryption.
+Limiting the life span of a certificate reduces attack windows and can be used as a trigger to adopt strong encryption.

 Even if we ignore all of those concerns, who did we trust to get this system setup?
 What was the seed of trust used to bootstrap trust?
 So